The Source of the Nile is still in Jinja, Uganda.

 John Hanning Speke was the Western Explorer that discovered the Source of the Nile:

-For centuries, Africans lived here along the River Nile, its source at Lake Victoria.
+Africans lived here along the River Nile, its Source at Lake Victoria, for centuries.
 Still, the first Westerner to reach here was the British Discoverer John Hanning Speke.

-The Source of the River had long been sought by others, such as the Missionary Explorer David Livingston.
-After John Hanning Speke discovered the source of the Nile.
-His former exploration partner, Richard Francis Burton, publicly rejected Speke’s findings.
-In favor of his idea that Lake Tanganyika in Tanzania was the natural source of the Nile River.
+Others, such as the Missionary Explorer David Livingston, had long sought the Source of the River.
+After John Hanning Speke discovered the Nile’s source, his former exploration partner, Richard Francis Burton, publicly rejected Speke’s findings.
+In favor of his idea that Lake Tanganyika in Tanzania was the natural Source of the Nile River.

-There was a public battle between the two men, and people were drawn to both opposing views.
+The two men had a public battle, and people were drawn to both opposing views.
 This battle was fought out in the Press.
 To settle things on the side of Truth, the Royal Geographic Society sent John Hanning Speke back to Uganda to resolve the dispute.

 In most, John Hanning Speke was celebrated for discovering the Nile, which Richard Francis Burton would never accept.
 The Royal Geographic Society called a public debate that had never occurred since Speke suffered a fatal shot to the head.